 While both robots have a top-mounted dust container, Roborock has more volume with a 0.46-liter capacity – slightly larger than the T8’s 0.42-liter capacity.

 However, Ecovac’s auto-empty system will negate any capacity advantage for Roborock.
 But it’s a premium add-on that pushes the T8 close to

-Ecovac’s dustbin has a mesh and foam layer that protects the HEPA filter from direct dust exposure, so it should not get soiled as easily.
+Ecovac’s dustbin has a mesh and foam layer protecting the HEPA filter from direct dust exposure, so it should not get soiled easily.

 Roborock doesn’t have this layer, so its HEPA filter will get dirty faster, but it is washable, making it easy to keep clean.